 It can be used to drive and justify design and verification decisions.

-The same tools available for FMEA/FMECA can be used (with the adaptations described in section 6.2.2).
+The same tools available for FMEA can be used (with the adaptations described in section 6.2.2).

-The main disadvantages of the SFMECA are:
+The main disadvantages of the SFMEA are:

 It does not consider multiple failures.

-It can be time consuming and tedious; its difficulty increases with the complexity of the software being analyzed.
+It can be time consuming and tedious; its difficulty increases with the complexity of the software being analysed.

 To be correctly and usefully performed, it requires specific skills, spanning from RAMS to software engineering to thorough understanding of the system operation.